-I have the most unpopular opinion about Bryce Canyon National Park.
-It’s beautiful, and the hoodoos are spectacular, but it only ranks third on my list of the big five Utah National Parks.
+I might have the most unpopular opinion about Bryce Canyon National Park.
+Don’t get me wrong—it’s stunning.
+The hoodoos are some of the most unique rock formations you’ll ever see, and the park is overflowing with natural beauty.
+Yet, it only ranks third on my list of Utah’s five national parks.

 Bryce Canyon is Famous for Hoodoos You Love